zedlopez/ifm/Examples/Tilt3.md

 ```

-The Basic Screen Effects extension bundled with Inform includes mechanisms to change the text color, so for the Z-machine, we need only include this:
+The Basic Screen Effects extension bundled with Inform includes mechanisms to change the text colour, so for the Z-machine, we need only include this: